 IBM is doing some big things in the machine learning space and its Watson supercomputer has the potential to disrupt a wide variety of industries, from cybersecurity to health analytics.
 While IBM has yet to break out figures for Watson, its potential to slash healthcare costs and improve personalized medicine makes IBM a potential powerhouse.

 But Watson isn’t the only reason to scoop up IBM stock.
-The firm’s most recent results suggest that the tech company has been successful so far in orchestrating its turnaround, but the company has yet to return to growth.
-With that said, IBM appears to have rounded a corner away from hardware and on to cloud computing and analytics.
+The company has been successful so far in orchestrating its turnaround, and the company appears to be returning to growth as well as to have rounded a corner away from hardware and on to cloud computing and analytics.

-And those segments are growing nicely.
-In the second quarter, strategic imperatives grew 5% from the year previous, and its cloud grew some 15%.
 Those two segments make up more than half of IBM’s revenue at this point, a good sign that the firm is on track to shift away from its legacy hardware business.
-The fact that its quickly-growing strategic imperatives arm is becoming a much more substantial part of the firm’s business is a good sign for future growth.
+The fact that its quickly growing strategic imperatives arm is becoming a much more substantial part of the firm’s business is a good sign for future growth.

-Not only will shareholders reap the rewards of an IBM turnaround over the next decade, but the firm also pays out a 4.2% dividend yield — a sweet reward for riding out the turbulence.
+Not only will shareholders reap the rewards of an IBM turnaround over the next decade, but the firm also pays out a 5.2% dividend yield, a sweet reward for riding out the turbulence.
 IBM generates an impressive amount of free cash flow and its 47% payout ratio means that dividend is stable and likely to increase in the years to come.